Internships

 The Gary W. Rollins College of Business greatly appreciates businesses expressing interest in our students serving in internships or employment.

-Please contact Jaclyn York, career development associate, to discuss ways in which to collaborate.
+Please contact Jaclyn York to discuss ways in which to collaborate.

 The College offers nationally ranked academic programs in a variety of business disciplines (finance, accounting, management, industrial management, human resources, investments, analytics, entrepreneurship and marketing) at the undergraduate level as well as Master of Business Administration, Master of Accountancy, Data Analytics and Executive MBA programs at the graduate level.